golfiros/pwasio/README.md

 # pwasio

-pwasio provides an ASIO to PipeWire for Wine.
-ASIO is the most common Windows low-latency audio driver, so is commonly used in audio workstation programs.
+pwasio is an ASIO driver for Wine with a PipeWire backend.
+ASIO is commonly used in Windows audio workstation programs.
+Works in current Steam Runtime (sniper).
-Requires at least PipeWire 1.5.0 for shared audio buffers, which at the time of writing needs to be built from source.
-Current Steam Runtime (sniper) includes PipeWire 0.3.65, so running there will result in linking errors.
+Does not work in the latest release version of PipeWire (1.4.9) due to changes in audio buffer negotiation logic since version 0.3.65 included in the Steam Runtime.
+Patches introduced in PipeWire 1.6 should fix it.

 ### Building